9 Life Skills to Learn Before You Graduate

 Why Should You Do This?
 Learning how to ask your parents and teachers for input will get you accustomed to asking mentors for advice once you are working.
-And as with your parents and teachers, it will be up to you to evaluate and decide whether to take it.
+As it is with your parents and teachers, you will evaluate that advice and decide whether to take it.

 Learn to Take Feedback

 From time to time, your teachers may criticize your performance.
-You probably won't like it, but you should use that feedback to improve your performance.
+Even if you don't like it, use that feedback to improve your performance.
 Generally, it's meant to help you, not put you down.

 Why Should You Do This?
-Learning how to take feedback—or even criticism—can help you get through a poor performance review if you ever get one from your boss.
-He or she may not be as well-meaning as your teachers, but you can still use the critique to make changes to the way you do your work.
+Learning to take feedback—or even criticism—can help you get through a poor performance review if you ever get one.
+Your boss may not be as well-meaning as your teachers, but use the critique to improve how you do your work.

 Learn To Be Prepared

 Why Should You Do This?
-You should always be prepared to do your job.
-Your boss and your coworkers will appreciate your diligence.
+Your boss will expect you always to be prepared to do your job.

 Learn To Say "No" to Fun

 It can be tempting to go to a good party even when it's the night before an early morning class.
-You may think being tired—or hungover—won't matter, but it will hinder your performance.
-Sometimes you have to turn down an invitation even if it looks like a lot of fun.
+You may think being tired in the morning—or hungover—won't matter, but it will hinder your performance.
+Sometimes you may have to turn down an invitation even if it looks like a lot of fun.

 Learn to Be Assertive

-When you get a grade you think is unfair, talk to your professor or teacher.
-Explain the problem and have proof to back up your claim.
-Doing this may not always work, and when it doesn't, you should be ready to accept defeat.
-If you are sure your teacher or professor is being unfair, take your complaint through the proper channels to get it resolved.
+Stand up for yourself when someone treats you unfairly.
+For example, talk to your professor or teacher about a grade that is lower than the one you think you earned.
+Explain the problem clearly and share proof that backs up your claim.
+It may not always work, so be ready to accept defeat or prepare to take your complaint through the proper channels to get it resolved.

 Why Should You Do This?
-At some point, you may have to ask your boss for a raise or a promotion.
-If you don't, you may not get one.
-You will have to speak up for yourself, or you won't get what you deserve.
+At some point, you will have to ask your boss for a raise or promotion, or you might not get what you deserve.

 Learn to Ask for Help

 Why Should You Do This?
-While tutoring and extra help sessions do not exist in the workplace, you can always ask your colleagues or boss for help if you don't understand an assignment.
-It is better to do that than make mistakes that can delay the completion of a project or may be costly.
+Although employers don't provide tutoring and extra help sessions, ask your colleagues or boss for help if you don't understand an assignment.
+Mistakes can be costly and will delay the completion of a project.

 Learn to Solve Problems and Think Critically

-Instead of waiting for someone else to resolve a problem, figure out a way to do it yourself.
+Instead of waiting for someone else to fix a problem, figure out how to do it.
 It will strengthen your problem solving and critical thinking skills.
-First identify the problem, then brainstorm possible solutions, and finally evaluate them in order to choose the best one.
-The more you practice doing this, the better you will become at it.
+First, identify the problem, then brainstorm possible solutions, and finally evaluate them and choose the best one.
+The more practice you get, the better you will become at it.

 Why Should You Do This?
 Most employers value these skills and, in life in general, it is hard to get by without them.